fede2cr/A.D.I.S.N./README.md

 - Emulate the face for A.D.I.S.N. by using the 8x8 LED Matrix.
 - Coordinate light on the cover, faces on the inside with the audio fraces.

+### Wishlist
+This I want to include in the project:

+- CircuitPython
+- Web REPL interface for simple control
+- AP with webapp, for controlling from cellphone

 ### This, it won't do (yet?)

 - Speech Synth